A precise determination of the top-quark pole mass: Introduction

-The Principle of Maximum Conformality (PMC)~\cite{Wu:2013ei, Brodsky:2011ta, Brodsky:2011ig, Mojaza:2012mf, Brodsky:2013vpa} provides a systematic and process-independent way to eliminate renormalization scheme-and-scale ambiguities.
+The Principle of Maximum Conformality (PMC)~\cite{Wu:2013ei, Brodsky:2011ta, Brodsky:2011ig, Mojaza:2012mf, Brodsky:2013vpa} provides a systematic way to eliminate renormalization scheme-and-scale ambiguities.
 It generalizes the BLM scale setting procedure~\cite{Brodsky:1982gc} to all orders.
-As in QED~\cite{GellMann:1954fq}, one shifts the argument of the running coupling at each order in the pQCD series to absorb all occurrences of the $\beta$ function.
-This also resums to infinite order the vacuum polarization and other insertions in the gluon propagator.
-The $\{\beta_i\}$-terms can be identified unambiguously at each order using the ``degeneracy pattern"~\cite{Mojaza:2012mf} mandated by the renormalization group.
-The resulting pQCD series thus matches the series for the corresponding conformal theory with $\{\beta_i\}=0$.
-The divergent renormalon contributions such as $\alpha_s^n \beta_0^n n !$ thus do not appear.
-Given one measurement which sets the value of the coupling at a given scale, the resulting PMC predictions are then independent of the choice of the renormalization scheme.
+As in QED~\cite{GellMann:1954fq}, one shifts the argument of the running coupling at each order in the pQCD series to absorb all occurrences of the $\beta$-function.
+In addition, a convergent pQCD series without factorial renormalon divergence can be obtained.
+The PMC predictions are renormalization-scheme independent at each order in $\alpha_s$, since all of the scheme-dependent $\{\beta_i\}$-terms in the QCD perturbative series have been resummed into the running couplings.
+The PMC satisfies renormalization group invariance and satisfies all of the self-consistency conditions of the renormalization group~\cite{Brodsky:2012ms, Wu:2014iba}, and it reduces in the $N_C\to 0$ Abelian limit~\cite{Brodsky:1997jk} to the standard Gell-Mann-Low method~\cite{GellMann:1954fq}.

-The PMC has a rigorous theoretical foundation.
-It satisfies renormalization group invariance~\cite{Brodsky:2012ms, Wu:2014iba}, since its predictions are independent of the choice of the renormalization scheme and procedure at every fixed order, and it reduces in the $N_C\to 0$ Abelian limit~\cite{Brodsky:1997jk} to the standard Gell-Mann-Low method~\cite{GellMann:1954fq}.
-By applying PMC scale-setting, one obtains the correct behavior of the running coupling at each order, and the renormalization scale uncertainties for the total cross-section and individual differential cross-sections at each order are simultaneously eliminated.
 A number of PMC applications are summarized in the review~\cite{Wu:2015rga}; in each case the PMC works successfully and leads to improved agreement with experiment.
-The results demonstrate that the PMC eliminates a major uncertainty for pQCD predictions, thus increasing the sensitivity of the LHC and other colliders to possible new physics beyond the SM.